swarmion/swarmion/user-docs/documentation/docs/how-to-guides/1-use-serverless-contracts/1-api-gateway.md

 const handler = getLambdaHandler(myContract)(
   async (
     event, // type will be properly inferred
+    _context, // be careful to define these arguments even if you don't use them!
+    _callback,
     myAdditionalArg: AdditionalArgs = additionalArgs, // here you need to manually define a default ) => {
     event.pathParameters.userId; // will have type 'string'